monaxov/acadia/README.md

 It can be applied as a kind of assistive technology in education, for   teaching  topics regarding trigonometry, mathematical statistics, probability theory and so on to blind students,  within  the framework   of academic and applied studies   in  data science, data analysis, economics, sociology and  anywhere else   where it is necessary  to represent big amounts of numbers, as a substitute of conventional diagrams.

-We sincerely hope that the tool would  be helpful for blind and visually impaired people around the world and  the project  has a bright future.
+The author sincerely hopes that the tool would  be helpful for blind and visually impaired people around the world and  the project  has a bright future.
-We are going to continue to do our best to make it better and there are already some further steps in the pipeline (of course, the four-dimensional diagram is  the most intriguing)
-We are always open to  any form of collaboration and kindly appreciate any suggestions of possible improvement, help  and feedback.
+There are already some further steps in the pipeline (of course, the four-dimensional diagram is  the most intriguing) Any suggestions of possible improvement, any form of collaboration,   help  and feedback are kindly appreciated.